RPScofield/taxonpages/pages/about.md

 ---
-title: About
+title: Ammonoidea
-contact_email: user@example.com
+contact_email: pscofield@canterburymuseum.com
 copyright: All content is CC 0 so that it maybe be shared throughout the world in places like Wikipedia.
-citation: Project collaborative.
-2022.
-Website title.
+citation: Ammonoidea.
+2023.
+Ammonites of the World.
 Available at https://example.com.
 ---

 # {{frontmatter.title}}